akka/akka/akka-docs-dev/rst/scala/http/routing-dsl/directives/parameter-directives/parameterMap.rst

 Description
 -----------
+Extracts all parameters at once as a ``Map[String, String]`` mapping parameter names to parameter values.

 If a query contains a parameter value several times, the map will contain the last one.

-See :ref:`which-parameter-directive` to understand when to use which directive.
+See also :ref:`which-parameter-directive` to understand when to use which directive.

 Example
 -------